To climb to the next level you’re going to need help, not just hard work

 Create a partnership: Just as Paul Simon partnered with Art Garfunkel, you can partner with a friend or coworker on a project, if you two share a mutual goal.

 Hire: The easiest way to get something done is to hire someone to do it.
 It just costs money.
 The good news is, spending money to save time is one of the best ways you can decide to spend it.
 Plus, if you’re hiring to improve your business and finances, it can even bring you ROI.

-Ask for a favor: You’d be surprised by how much you can accomplish simply by asking for favors.
+Ask for a favor: You’d be surprised by how productivity escalates simply when you ask help from others.
 People want to help, especially if it’s in their area of expertise, as a way of giving back.